10 Best Places to Live in Virginia, 2024

 7. Alexandria

-If you’re considering taking the plunge and making this city your home, check out the Old Town neighborhood when starting your apartment search.
+It’s a diverse city that has experienced steady population growth for the past 11 years.
+If you’re considering becoming one of those newcomers, check out the Old Town neighborhood for your apartment search.
 It has a lot of the old Virginia charm that makes the state so special.

 You’ll find that many units are located in historic buildings and have been renovated for a more modern look and appeal.
 That means a lot more amenities without raising the price of rent to exorbitant levels that are usually associated with new builds.
 Due to these lower costs, great amenities, and location, Alexandria is among the best cities for remote workers.

+Moreover, there are a lot of spots for dining, entertainment, and recreation located nearby.
 Though you’ll usually be able to hop on a bus to get to where you need to go, you’ll still likely want to own a car to get around.
 This is especially true if you choose to live in one of Alexandria’s far-off suburbs.

 Alexandria is almost synonymous with DC commuting.
 Its location makes it the perfect place to call home if you want to escape the higher rent rates in Washington.
+Not to mention, Alexandria’s public transportation system is excellent across state lines and offers direct access to downtown DC.

 Roanoke, Virginia, USA downtown skyline at dawn.